-Ann Cathcart Chaplin, age 48, has served as General Counsel and Corporate Secretary since November 2021.
+Ann Chaplin, age 49, has served as General Counsel and Corporate Secretary since November 2021.
 Prior to joining Qualcomm, Ms. Chaplin served at General Motors Company as Corporate Secretary and Deputy General Counsel, U.S., Transformation Initiatives and Corporate Securities from February 2021 to November 2021, Deputy General Counsel and Chief Compliance Officer, North America, Transformation Projects and Compliance from April 2019 to February 2021, Deputy General Counsel, Commercial, Transportation as a Service, Litigation and Regulation from January 2018 to April 2019, Deputy General Counsel, Intellectual Property, Regulation and Litigation from June 2017 to January 2018 and Deputy General Counsel, Litigation from December 2015 to June 2017.
-Prior to General Motors, Ms. Chaplin was Litigation Practice Group Leader/Litigation Equity Principal at the law firm of Fish & Richardson P.C. from February 2001 to December 2015.
+Prior to General Motors, Ms. Chaplin was an attorney at Fish & Richardson P.C. from February 2001 to December 2015, last holding the position of Litigation Practice Group Leader/Litigation Equity Principal.
 She began her career as an intellectual property litigation associate at the law firm of Robins, Kaplan, Miller & Ciresi LLP.
 Ms. Chaplin holds a B.A in Sociology of Law from the University of Minnesota and a J.D. from Harvard Law School.

-Akash Palkhiwala, age 46, has served as Chief Financial Officer since November 2019.
-He served as Senior Vice President and Interim Chief Financial Officer from August 2019 to November 2019.
+Akash Palkhiwala, age 47, has served as Chief Financial Officer since November 2019.
+Mr. Palkhiwala served as Senior Vice President and Interim Chief Financial Officer from August 2019 to November 2019.
 He served as Senior Vice President, QCT Finance, QTI from December 2015 to August 2019 and Senior Vice President and Treasurer from October 2014 to December 2015.
-Mr. Palkhiwala served as Vice President, QCT Finance from October 2012 to October 2014 and Vice President, QCT Finance, QTI from October 2009 to October 2012.
-He served in various other finance roles since joining Qualcomm in March 2001.
-Prior to joining Qualcomm, Mr. Palkhiwala was an Analyst at KeyBank.
-Mr. Palkhiwala has an undergraduate degree in Mechanical Engineering from L.D.
+Mr. Palkhiwala served in various other finance and leadership roles since joining Qualcomm in March 2001.
+Prior to joining Qualcomm, he was an Analyst at KeyBank.
+Mr. Palkhiwala holds an undergraduate degree in Mechanical Engineering from L.D.
 College of Engineering in India and an M.B.A from the University of Maryland.

-Alexander H. Rogers, age 64, has served as President, QTL and Global Affairs since June 2021.
-He served as President, QTL from October 2016 to June 2021.
-He served as Senior Vice President and President, QTL from September 2016 to October 2016, Senior Vice President, Deputy General Counsel and General Manager, QTL from March 2016 to September 2016, Senior Vice President and Deputy General Counsel from October 2015 to March 2016 and Senior Vice President and Legal Counsel from April 2007 to October 2015.
-Prior to transitioning to QTL, Mr. Rogers led Qualcomm's litigation group.
+Alexander H. Rogers, age 65, has served as President, QTL and Global Affairs since June 2021.
+Mr. Rogers served as President, QTL from October 2016 to June 2021, Senior Vice President and President, QTL from September 2016 to October 2016, Senior Vice President, Deputy General Counsel and General Manager, QTL from March 2016 to September 2016, Senior Vice President and Deputy General Counsel from October 2015 to March 2016 and Senior Vice President and Legal Counsel from April 2007 to October 2015.
+Prior to QTL, he led Qualcomm's litigation group.
 Mr. Rogers joined Qualcomm in January 2001 as an attorney.
 Prior to joining Qualcomm, he was a partner at the law firm of Gray, Cary, Ware & Freidenrich (now DLA Piper), specializing in intellectual property and commercial litigation.
 Mr. Rogers holds a B.A. and an M.A. in English Literature from Georgetown University and a J.D. from Georgetown University Law Center.

-James H. Thompson, age 57, has served as Chief Technology Officer, QTI since March 2017.
-He served as Executive Vice President, Engineering, QTI from October 2012 to March 2017 and as Senior Vice President, Engineering from July 1998 to October 2012.
-Dr. Thompson joined Qualcomm in 1992 as a senior engineer and throughout his tenure at Qualcomm has held several other technical and leadership positions.
+James H. Thompson, age 58, has served as Chief Technology Officer, QTI since March 2017.
+Dr. Thompson served as Executive Vice President, Engineering, QTI from October 2012 to March 2017 and Senior Vice President, Engineering from July 1998 to October 2012.
+He joined Qualcomm in 1992 as a senior engineer and throughout his tenure at Qualcomm has held several other technical and leadership positions.
 Dr. Thompson holds a B.S., an M.S. and a Ph.D. in Electrical Engineering from the University of Wisconsin.